 Each of the employment agreements for the NEOs, also contain non-solicitation, non-competition, non-disparagement and confidentiality provisions which will apply on a termination of employment with the Corporation.
-Non-competition and non-solicitation restrictions apply for a period of one year from the date the executive's employment with the Corporation ceases, and the confidentiality provisions apply, subject to certain exceptions, for an indefinite period of time following the termination of employment of an executive.
+Non-competition and non-solicitation restrictions apply for a period of one year from the date the NEO's employment with the Corporation ceases, and the confidentiality provisions apply, subject to certain exceptions, for an indefinite period of time following the termination of the NEO's employment.